 by Jason Wasserman MD PhD FRCPC

 Urothelial carcinoma is a type of cancer that starts in a part of the body called the urinary tract.
 The urinary tract includes the bladder, ureters, urethra, and kidneys.
-Most tumours are found in the bladder.
+It is the most common type of bladder cancer.
 Urothelial carcinoma arises from specialized urothelial cells that cover the inside surface of these organs and create a barrier called the urothelium.

 The diagnosis of urothelial carcinoma is usually made by looking at a urine sample under a microscope.
 The diagnosis can also be made after a small sample of tissue is removed from the urinary tract during a procedure called a biopsy.
 For larger tumours that involve the bladder or kidney, part or all of the organ may need to be removed in a procedure called a resection.

-Pathologists divide urothelial carcinoma into two grades – low and high based on how the tumour cells look when examined under the microscope.
-Low-grade tumours are made up of cells that look more like normal urothelial cells while high-grade tumours are made up of more abnormal looking cells that tend to be larger, darker, and less organized than normal urothelial cells.
+Pathologists divide urothelial carcinoma into two grades – low grade and high grade – based on how the tumour cells look when examined under the microscope.
+However, the vast majority of tumours are considered high-grade.
+Low-grade tumours are made up of cells that look more like normal urothelial cells while high-grade tumours are made up of more abnormal-looking cells that tend to be larger, darker, and less organized than normal urothelial cells.
 The grade is important because high-grade tumours are more likely to re-grow after treatment and spread to other parts of the body.